 Application Guidelines

-The Foundation is currently accepting Research Project (RP) proposals and Existing Program Evaluation (EPE) proposals that have the potential to provide data that will inform how to address disparities in educational opportunities associated with race, ethnicity, and family income.
+The Foundation is currently accepting Research Project (RP) proposals and Existing Program Evaluation (EPE) proposals.

 • Primary aim: